sanggusti/final_bangkit/README.md

 # What's Fresh & What's Rotten, Offline image classification web app

+What's Fresh & What's Rotten is our way to solve problem about fruits classification whether it is rotten or it is fresh (safely can be eaten) using Deep Learning.
+In this solution, we use ..... (silahkan diisi penjabaran model fixnya seperti apa)

 After creating deep learning models, users typically want to deploy their trained models to be used in their applications.
 There are several ways to do this, and how users do it depends largely on their use cases and requirements.
 One such requirement is the ability to run a model offline in areas where Internet connectivity may be sparse or nonexistent.
 To do this, one solution is to create native apps for mobile platforms which will package and load a compressed version of their models.
-However, this has the overhead of needing developers with expertise in Android and iOS development.

-Here, we go over an alternative, easier way to satisfy this offline mobile requirement by creating a [progressive web application](https://developers.google.com/web/progressive-web-apps/) with our model using React and TensorFlow.js.
+We choose an alternative to satisfy this offline mobile requirement by creating a [progressive web application](https://developers.google.com/web/progressive-web-apps/) with our model using React and TensorFlow.js.
 Progressive web applications (PWAs) give a native